Gremlin100004/java-training/README.md

 + @Property - to inject properties to fields from property file.
 + @Dependency - to inject dependency objects.
 + @Prototype - to indicate that this object is not singleton.
++ @Singleton - to indicate that this object is singleton.